The Blood Sword 2: Plot

 The series is set in early 20th-century America.
 Hua Yingxiong and his family are sailing back to China from America when they are attacked by enemies.
-Hua's wife, Jieyu, is killed by the attackers while their son and daughter are thrown overboard.
-Hua is devastated by the loss of his family, so he returns to America to seek vengeance on General Satan, the man responsible for his plight.
+Hua Yingxiong's wife, Chen Jieyu, is killed by the attackers while their son and daughter are thrown overboard.
+Hua Yingxiong is devastated by the loss of his family, so he returns to America to seek vengeance on General Satan, the man responsible for his plight.
 He fails in his first attempt but is rescued by Sword Saint, an elderly swordsman who runs the inn, China House, in Chinatown.
 Sword Saint transfers part of his inner energy to Hua Yingxiong and urges him to give up his desire for revenge.
-However, after General Satan constantly sends his henchmen to attack China House and mortally wound Sword Saint, Hua Yingxiong fights his way into General Satan's base and slays him.
+However, after General Satan constantly sends his henchmen to attack China House and mortally wound Sword Saint, Ying Hung fights his way into General Satan's base and slays him.
 He then returns to China House, where a dying Sword Saint makes him promise to never get involved in any conflict again.
 Hua Yingxiong agrees and spends the next 15 years of his life operating the inn, as well as raising Sword Saint's godchildren.